oracle/oracle-database-operator/docs/acd/README.md

 ## Supported Features

-After the operator is deployed, choose either one of the following operations to create an `AutonomousContainerDatabase` custom resource for Oracle Autonomous Container Database in your cluster.
+After the operator is deployed, choose one of the following operations to create an `AutonomousContainerDatabase` custom resource for Oracle Autonomous Container Database in your cluster.

 * [Provision](#provision-an-autonomous-container-database) an Autonomous Container Database
 * [Bind](#bind-to-an-existing-autonomous-container-database) to an existing Autonomous Container Database